 5 Warning Signs of Mental Illness

+Mental wellness is a necessity, not a luxury.
+It’s a mainstay of a satisfying, healthy and fulfilling life.
 But daily stresses (those most of us know too well) can derail mental wellness.
 Left unchecked, chronic stress may contribute to physical health problems, including heart disease, high blood pressure, diabetes and others.
-But chronic stress can do more than undermine physical health; it can open the door for lasting mental problems–such as depression and various anxiety disorders.
+But chronic stress can do more than undermine physical health; it can open the door for lasting mental problems—such as depression and various anxiety disorders.

 Indeed, prevention is the best medicine.
 Actively working to improve your mental health can help curb certain mental health challenges.
 But it would be insensitive to suggest that each of us has total control over our mental health.
 After all, genetics may contribute to mental health disorders.
 And some environmental factors, such as a bad relationship or substance abuse problems, can be hard to immediately cure.
+Davis Behavioral Health’s providers offer both prevention and treatment of mental health conditions using evidence-based treatments.
+We’re here to help if you or a loved one is showing signs of mental illness.

 When all the best efforts to improve mental wellness have been exhausted, it’s important to identify the warning signs of mental illness in yourself and those you love in order to seek appropriate treatment early.
 Allowing mental illness to run rampant can give rise to job security issues, homelessness, incarceration, victimization or even, tragically, suicide.